 If you feel because of this that your ideal transport no longer exists, then focus on the Llama.
 No, not the furry sort, but the new glassfibre go-anywhere runabout by Siva.

 Siva are best known for their gull-wing doored, Aston Martin-engined S530 that took pride of place on the styling stand at the 1971 Earls Court show.
-Prior to that, their designer, director Neville Trickett produced the Mule, the forerunner to the Llama and was also responsible to the Dr Who car.
+Prior to that, their designer, director Neville Trickett produced the Mule, the forerunner to the Llama and he was also responsible for the Dr Who car.

 Priced at £1150 for the basic vehicle, the Llama has a body in self-coloured GRP, mounted on a treated steel chassis.
 All running gear is supplied by Chrysler and the car is powered by the 875cc Imp engine, mounted in the rear and driving the rear wheels.
 Initially sales will be restricted to the UK, but eventually its designers hope the simplicity of construction and consequent ease of assembly will find it favour in countries all over the world.